albertbuchard/paramBox/README.md

 ## Description
 A ParamBox is a little draggable div allowing you to do double binding with any variable of your page.
 It is often long to go back and forth between your code and the page when you want to change the value of just one variable.
 This box allows you to to have all your variables in check for quick access.

-Two other classes are currently avaible : DragBox (simple draggable box), and SmartModal (a configurable modal).
+Three other classes are currently avaible : DragBox (simple draggable box), SmartChart and SmartModal (a configurable modal).

 http://imgur.com/4OcMkNR

 ## Require

-For now : jQuery, Bootstrap
+For now : jQuery, Bootstrap, Chart.js for SmartChart object

 ## Install